LukasWoodtli/WebPage/pelican/content/object_databases.md

     - ...
 - different types of time to characterise temporal data
     - Transaction, Registration or Physical time
+        - transaction or registration time
         - captures when values were stored in DB
         - `AS-OF` operation
     - Valid or logical time
+        - real-world time
         - used to express when values existed in *real world*
         - `WHEN` operation
+    - Bitemporal: combination of physical and logical time
     - User-defined time
         - all other aspects of time